JimmyCushnie/JECS/README.md

 # PENIS for Unity

-PENIS for Unity is an implementation of [PENIS](https://github.com/JimmyCushnie/PENIS) tailored to the Unity engine.
+PENIS for Unity is an implementation of [PENIS](https://github.com/JimmyCushnie/PENIS) for the Unity engine.
 With it, you can create configuration files for your game that are easy to read and modify.

 Installing
 ---